 Key tools for the implementation of the supervisory college framework in the EU are the guidelines developed by the European Banking Authority, as well as the relevant regulations adopted by the European Commission.

-The ECB, which is responsible for the direct supervision of over 120 significant banks in the euro area, may take part in a supervisory college as a home (consolidating) supervisor or as a host supervisor: it acts as chair of the college in the former case.
+The ECB, which is responsible for the direct supervision of significant banks in the euro area, may take part in a supervisory college as a home (consolidating) supervisor or as a host supervisor: it acts as chair of the college in the former case.